dotnet/docs-maui/docs/deployment/performance.md

     > Any control properties that are updated via data binding will be automatically marshaled to the UI thread.

 ### Error handling

+The following error handling guidelines should be followed when using the TAP:

 - Learn about asynchronous exception handling.
 Unhandled exceptions that are thrown by code that's running asynchronously are propagated back to the calling thread, except in certain scenarios.
 For more information, see [Exception handling (Task Parallel Library)](/dotnet/standard/parallel-programming/exception-handling-task-parallel-library).
 - Avoid creating `async void` methods, and instead create `async Task` methods.
 These enable easier error-handling, composability, and testability.
 The exception to this guideline is asynchronous event handlers, which must return `void`.
 For more information, see [Avoid Async Void](/archive/msdn-magazine/2013/march/async-await-best-practices-in-asynchronous-programming#avoid-async-void).